-Originally from the East Bay in Northern California, James moved to Southern California to attend Chapman University’s Hall-Musco Conservatory of Music where he received his Bachelor of Music in Piano Performance.
-He received a Master of Music in Keyboard Collaborative Arts from University of Southern California’s Thornton School of Music where he studied art song, chamber music, and opera with Dr. Alan Smith.
-Past teachers include Dr. Ruby Cheng-Goya, Frank Wiens, and Dr. Hye-Young Kim.
+Originally from the East Bay in Northern California, James moved to Southern California to attend Chapman University’s Hall-Musco Conservatory of Music where he received his Bachelor of Music in Piano Performance and then a Master of Music in Keyboard Collaborative Arts from University of Southern California’s Thornton School of Music where he studied art song, chamber music, and opera with Dr. Alan Smith.

-While living in Los Angeles, James worked at Neighborhood Music School, where he taught piano to scholarship students and organized community outreach concerts of art song and chamber music for the Boyle Heights community.
-James has worked as an accompanist with high school and middle school choirs throughout Southern California and Tucson, and looks forward to continuing his work in education, community outreach, and choral music.
+While living in Los Angeles, James worked at Neighborhood Music School where he taught piano to scholarship students and organized community outreach concerts of art song and chamber music for the Boyle Heights community.
+James continues to teach piano in Tucson and is a teacher and program coordinator at the Music and Dance Academy.